Chapter 2: Color Theory

 Artist or Technician ?

-Nowadays, thanks to path tracing, these two methods are slowly blending.
+Nowadays, thanks to path tracing and modern workflows, these two sides (“art” and technology”) are collaborating more successfully.
 But it is still an issue in many studios.
-On one side we have artists who talk about colors, composition, shapes and design.
-On the other side, we have CG supervisors who talk about Specular, Roughness, Light-Linking and Displacement bound.
+On one side, we have artists who talk about color, composition, shapes and design.
+On the other side, we have CG supervisors who talk about specular, roughness, light-linking and displacement bound.
 We need these two worlds to communicate and share because they both have to learn from each other.

 The BIG issue we are facing today is about Color Keys.
 How do we translate a 2D image painted in Photoshop into a PBR 3D medium ?
-It may sound basic or stupid but believe me, it is a very common issue.
+It may sound basic but believe me, it is a very common issue.
 How do we succeed in making these two worlds work hand-in-hand ?
-A VFX supervisor once told me : “We need art directors who are PBR friendly.”
-And he is a 100% right.
-This is why Animal’s way is the best solution I have ever seen.
-It uses the best of both worlds.

 A word from Grant

-I also asked Grant about his views on color : “Do you have any process to choose the color schemes ?
+I also asked Grant about his views on color: “Do you have any process to choose the color schemes ?
 Is it based on the script, your “guts” or just references you like ?”
-His answer is pretty astounding.
+His answer is pretty interesting:

 I wish I had a process !
 This is a complicated one because it changes depending on each director.
 It is a mixture of doing a color script in some situations and guts in the other.
 It’s also a matter of trying to balance aesthetics (making it look cool) with storytelling (making choices that support the process of conveying information and provoking and emotional response).
 Some directors are happy with a steady onslaught of ‘cool’…. others are all about clarity or naturalism or whatever.
 This could be a whole discussion about colour theory… but as someone who never learnt colour theory formally I can say guts can account for a lot of it too.
 I’m still learning about how to use colour !